 Sentiment Analysis is the art of not following the bandwagon.
 It effectively focuses on identifying the patterns of movement investors take on a subjective basis.

 Traders who utilize sentiment analysis look to investors to see what they are talking about, and how they are reacting to the market.
 In order to see what investors are talking about, those who research investor sentiment conduct surveys asking them what they believe the current market outlook is.

-If the actions of investors seems to indicate that a currency will rise, those who use sentiment analysis will often sell, preparing for a fall in price instead.
+If the actions of investors seem to indicate that a currency will rise, those who use sentiment analysis will often sell, preparing for a fall in the price instead.